nhatnguyendev/GithubAdminProject/README.md

-# 📱 GithubAdminProject
+# GithubAdminProject - Nhat Nguyen

-A modular iOS application designed with **Clean Architecture** principles.
+A modular iOS application designed with MVVM - Clean Architecture principles.
 This approach ensures scalability, testability, and long-term maintainability.

 ---

-## 🧱 Architecture Overview
+## 🏛️ Architecture Overview

 The project is organized into multiple modules, each with a clearly defined responsibility: